 Luxoft help clients leverage our leading-edge knowledge-management practices to mitigate risk and grow their businesses.

-Balaji is a senior director with Luxoft India, and heads the Digital Delivery Strategy and Solutions for BCM APAC.
+Balaji is a senior director with Luxoft India, heading the Digital Delivery Strategy and Solutions for BCM APAC.
 He has over 21 years’ experience in the IT industry.
-Balaji has driven large-scale technology solutions and transformation initiatives, directly, in Silicon Valley technology companies as well as in services partnership with global financial clients.
+Balaji has driven large-scale technology solutions and transformation initiatives in Silicon Valley technology companies as well as service partnerships with global financial clients.
 He specializes in large-scale knowledge transitions, transformations, Agile, DevOps, big data and analytics, cloud and program management.